 Il Palio in Siena

 Il Palio is one of the most historic and most popular festivals in Italy.
-It therefore gets very crowded.
 If you want to watch the event up close your best bet is to try and get a standing place.
 There is standing room available for around 28,000 people.
-Alternatively, there are around 33,000 seats available for reservation, but these are usually sold out many months in advance so the key is to book extremely early if you want one.
+Alternatively, there are around 33,000 seats available for reservation, but these are usually sold out many months in advance so book extremely early if you want one.

 The Leaning Tower of Pisa